Love marriage: In Bangladesh

-In Bangladesh, there is a strong code of social and cultural prohibition on inter-gender friendship and/or romantic relationship; there have been so many incidents of unrequited love of boys, in the context of unrequited love, boys may face punishment by mob justice on the request of the girl whom the boy loves or the girl's guardian and in the case of romantic relationship of two individuals, they secretly meet and talk, and may elope if their respective guardians are not willing to get them married.
+In Bangladesh, there is a strong code of social and cultural prohibition on inter-gender friendship and/or romantic relationship; there have been so many incidents of unrequited love of boys, in the context of unrequited love, boys may face punishment by mob justice on the request of the girl whom the boy loves or the girl's guardians and in the case of romantic relationship of two individuals, they secretly meet and talk, and may elope if their respective guardians are not willing to get them married.

 Due to a large portion of society's Islamic adherence and conservative mentality, inter-gender friendship and romance is heavily suppressed.
 It is also very difficult to form a romantic relationship or to find a life partner by one's own will.
 It is generally hard for boys to find life-partners; they need to become earners as Bangladeshi society is very conservative and patriarchal.
 The society largely relies on the arranged marriage system.

 There are strong records of guardian objections for various reasons whether the boy is not liked by the girl's parents or the boy is unemployed or of lower income status etc. In this case, the girl is forcibly married to a boy of her parents' choice, and if the girl elopes with another boy, her parents may file a police case against the boy.
 This social and cultural trend is still prevalent in Bangladeshi society.
 Some couples may commit suicide for not being supported by their families and society.